 Out of the entire world, we have been chosen now to develop friendship, not with the world, but with those placed in the love and friendship of the Body of Christ.

-Sherly Togans, Jr., a postal worker, encourages everyone not to despair during this time of scattering.
+We need not despair during this time of separation.
 We can indeed fellowship—all we need is a pen, paper, envelopes and stamps!

 God's people should not waste their time on entertainments dedicated to spreading Satan's lies, but rather turn their attention to pure and wholesome things.

 True worship of God is more than just not sinning but also visiting the widows and the fatherless.
 These categories represent all who are weak and lack support.

 True friendship is not just a casual relationship, but a deep commitment of trust, enabling the sharing of our deepest thoughts without fear of betrayal.

 Our interactions with each other work either to sharpen or to produce a dulling effect.
 We can encourage, build, and sharpen, or we can tear down.

 The loyalty of the Laodiceans did not extend far beyond loyalty to self.
 Loyalty and friendship are inextricably bound together.